-Milwaukee County supplied an itemized list by year for a 20-year period of costs for "Renewal" (replacement) and "Non-Renewal" (repair) items.
+Milwaukee County supplied an itemized lists by year for a 20-year period of costs for "Renewal" (replacement) and "Non-Renewal" (repair) items.
+Separate lists were prepared for the residence, site and lower yard comfort station.
 The cost schedule includes 3.0% annual inflation.
 This report is included within the Addenda of this appraisal report.

-The total of the scheduled costs through Year 2043 is \$6,981,849.
-It is noted that not all of these costs are considered by the appraisers to be routine maintenance or are required to stabilize the structure and mitigate further deterioration, and some are specific to operations of the museum and restoration of its architecturally-significant elements.
-Some examples of these larger expenses include marble stairs and walls renewal (2029 - \$223,679), interior door renewal (2029 - \$161,864), light fixture renewal (2029 - \$215,885) and fireplace renewal (2039 - \$250,155), among others.
+The total of the combined (residence, site comfort station) scheduled costs through Year 2042 is \$8,010,680.
+It is noted that not all of these costs are considered by the appraisers to be routine maintenance or are required to stabilize the structure and mitigate further deterioration, and some are specific to operations of the museum and restoration of its unique and architecturally-significant elements.
+Some examples of these larger expenses include planting beds renewal (2025 - \$120,547), wrought iron fence renewal (2030 - \$363,615), inclined bluff lift renewal (2040 - \$400,422), interior wood door renewal (2030 - \$363,615) and interior light fixture renewal (2030 - \$181,294), among others.
+The costs that are considered past-due and current for Year 2024 total \$577,989, with \$206,319 classified as Renewal and \$371,670 classified as Non-Renewal.
+A summary of these costs is included at the end of this report section.